• Skip to primary navigation

 Apply Fray Check

 Hold the jeans steady and apply a small amount of Fray Check to the frayed or trimmed edge.
-Gently squeeze the bottle, moving along the targeted area.
+Gently squeeze the bottle along the targeted area.
+Avoid overapplication to prevent shiny residue; aim for controlled, even distribution.

 Spread the Fray Check

-Utilize the applicator tip of the Fray Check bottle to spread the liquid evenly across the frayed or trimmed edge.
+Use the applicator tip to spread the liquid evenly across edges.
 Ensure comprehensive coverage by working the product into the fibers.
+This meticulous approach boosts the effectiveness of the protective shield.

 Let It Dry